 Industrial air compressor types range widely, depending on the required application.
 These compressors provide a variety of functions from creating plastic bottles to providing breathing air in confined spaces.
+This article reviews industrial air compressor types, the accessories they work with, as well as maintenance and repair considerations.

 Industrial Compressor Types